-The Proxy revocation document must be received by our Corporate Secretary, c/o Odyssey Trust Company, Traders Bank Building 702, 67 Yonge Street Toronto, ON M5E 1J8:
+The written Proxy cancellation must be received by our Corporate Secretary, at either: (a) c/o Odyssey Trust Company, Traders Bank Building 702, 67 Yonge Street Toronto, Ontario M5E 1J8; or (b) our registered office at 1700, $440 - 2^{nd}$ Ave SW, Calgary, Alberta T2P 5E9:

 - (i) no later than 10:00 a.m.
-(Mountain Daylight Time) on April 28, 2023; or - (ii) if the Meeting is adjourned or postponed, up to and including the last business day preceding the date set for the adjourned or postponed Meeting.
+(Mountain Daylight Time) on April 29, 2024; or - (ii) if the Meeting is adjourned or postponed, up to and including the last business day preceding the date set for the adjourned or postponed Meeting, or by delivery to the Chair of the Meeting on the day of the Meeting or any adjournment or postponement thereof, or in any other manner permitted by law.

-The Proxy is revoked when the Proxy cancellation notice is delivered in one of these ways.
+The Proxy is revoked when the written Proxy cancellation notice is delivered in one of the above noted ways.
 If you voted by telephone or internet, your Proxy will be revoked as soon as you submit new voting instructions.

-Additionally, if you have followed the process for attending and voting online during the Meeting, casting your vote online at the Meeting will revoke your previous proxy.
+Additionally, if you have followed the process for attending and voting online during the Meeting, casting your vote online at the Meeting, or submitting a Proxy dated later than a previously submitted Proxy, will revoke your previous Proxy.